rafaelkendrik/node-module-inject/README.md

 **usage**:

-Follow de sample folders to setup this lib, using promise or async function.
+Follow de sample folders to setup this lib, using `promise` or `async function`.

 ```js
 const requireInject = require('require-inject')